What is Varnish?

 - Drupal's built-in database cache system - A slow system compared to memory; locked to the database

-- Boost module - Generally, an acceptable choice on memory poor servers, but caches pages as files in the filesystem (this can lead to problems on network filesystems like gluster due to the high rate of file read/write operations performed)
+- Boost module - Generally, an acceptable choice on memory poor servers, but caches pages as files in the filesystem (this can lead to problems on network filesystems due to the high rate of file read/write operations performed)

 - Memcached - A great choice that works well with Varnish, although primarily used for lower-level cache (for example, caching bootstrap modules and views)

 Memcached forms a cache backend that Drupal can interact with actively to set and get cached items where Varnish is a passive cache that Drupal does not know about.

 - Redis and MongoDB - Similar to Memcache, they act as an active cache that the Drupal website can set and get items from